yrzgithub/Repair-Brain-Android-2.0/README.md

 # Important Note

     You must find your own way in order to repair your Brain.
-    It is just an Idea.You can use it or modify it.
+    It is just an Idea which can be used or modified.